-Where a DAH introduces a design change that would be classified as minor in accordance with 14 CFR Part 21 or Part 21A.9, it shall be accepted by the VA without further review.
+Where a DAH introduces a design change that would be classified as minor in accordance with 14 CFR [Section 21.93 (a) and (b)] or [EASA Part 21.A.91], it shall be accepted by the VA without further review.
 In these cases, the CA will approve these design changes in accordance with its own procedures against the certification basis of both the CA and the VA.
 These design changes are considered approved by the VA, and are included in the DAH type design data.

-- 3.3.3 TSO/ETSO Articles - 3.3.3.1 General.
+3.3.3 TSO/ETSO Articles

+3.3.3.1 General.